On the absence of percolation in a line-segment based lilypond model: Absence of backward percolation and statement auxiliary results

-For every $s>1$ the Poisson point process $X$ can be represented as $X=X^{(1)}(s)\cup X^{(2)}(s)$, where $X^{(1)}(s)$ is independent of $X^{(2)}(s)$ and both point processes are independently marked homogeneous Poisson point processes with intensities $1-s^{-d-1}$ and $s^{-d-1}$, respectively. \Ip, $\lim_{s\to\infty}\P\(X^{(2)}(s)\cap Q^\M_s(o)=\es\)=1$ and we assume that with probability $1$ every point process of the form $ X^{(1)}\(s\)\cup X^\p$, $X^\p\subset X^{(2)}(s)$ is contained in $\N^\p$.
-Usually the value of $s$ is clear from the context and then we write $X^{(i)}$ instead of $X^{(i)}(s)$.
-Also note that at the cost of introducing additional complexity the class of eligible point processes could in principle be extended to certain classes of Poisson cluster and modulated Poisson point processes, by considering them as suitable functionals of independently marked point processes.
-Next, we discuss suitable assumptions for the DWRE that should be satisfied with high probability when the point process $X$ is used as input.
+Finally, we need to know that in the lilypond model under consideration, sprinkled germs can be used to stop already existing segments from growing.
+To explain this property in greater detail, we first introduce the precise form of sprinkling that will be use in the following.
+For every $s>1$ the Poisson point process $X$ can be represented as $X=X^{(1)}(s)\cup X^{(2)}(s)$, where $X^{(1)}(s)$ is independent of $X^{(2)}(s)$ and both point processes are independently $\M$-marked homogeneous Poisson point processes with intensities $1-s^{-3}$ and $s^{-3}$, respectively. \Ip, $\lim_{s\to\infty}\P(X^{(2)}(s)\cap Q^\M_s(o)=\es)=1$.
+Usually, the value of $s$ is clear from the context and then we write $X^{(i)}$ instead of $X^{(i)}(s)$.

-First, considering a subdivision of $\R^d$ into large boxes, the walker is close to being nearest-neighbor in the sense that jumps to non-neighboring cubes may only occur inside connected components of a subcritical percolation process. \Mo, we assume that there exists a family of positive real numbers $(p_s)_{s\in[1,\infty)}$, $p_s\in(0,1]$ \st with high probability the configuration of the DWRE inside the sampling window $Q_s(o)$ has the property that, conditioned on $X^{(1)}$, with probability at least $p_s$ adding the sprinkling $X^{(2)}\cap Q^\M_s(o)$ will cause all edges entering $Q_s(o)$ to become stuck in a cycle in $Q_s(o)$, while the structure of the DWRE outside $Q_s(o)$ is left largely unchanged.
-This is a rough description of the {uniform stopping capability} appearing in Section~\ref{intSec}.
+Having introduced the sprinkling, we now discuss a third important property of the lilypond model, which will be called \emph{uniform stopping property}.
+We assume that there exists a family of positive real numbers $(p_s)_{s\ge1}$ (possibly tending to $0$ as $s\to\infty$) with the following property.
+Ideally, we would like to achieve that, conditioned on $X^{(1)}\cap Q^\M_{3s}(o)$, with a probability at least $p_s$ adding the sprinkling $X^{(2)}\cap Q^\M_s(o)$ will cause all segments entering $Q_s(o)$ to become stuck in a cycle in $Q_s(o)$, whereas the structure of the lilypond model outside $Q_s(o)$ is left largely unchanged.
+However, this goal is too ambitious.
+Indeed, in some pathological cases, we can encounter realizations of $X^{(1)}\cap Q^\M_{3s}(o)$ for which the probability of observing a suitable sprinkling is much lower than $p_s$.
+Still, to prove the absence of forward percolation, it suffices to impose that the probability of such pathological configurations tends to $0$ as $s\to\infty$.
+In order to state this property precisely, for $s>0$, $\varphi\in\N^\p$ and $z\in\Z^2$ it is convenient to denote by